tomasferrarisenda/bootstrap-lab/notes.md

 1. i don't know if im happy about solving it or sad about how much time I wasted
 1. need to go back and remove all unnecessary changes which involved, docker networks.. healthchecks.. env vars...
 1. done, going back to CI/CD environment. need to solve CasC for managed controllers.
 If it takes too long Ill drop it and begin working on unit tests for apigradle
+1. while adapting to k8s, relized connection vars come from web.xml file. need to move them to env vars for working with multiple environments in k8s

 # CI/CD ENVIRONMENT
 Cant deploy managed controller from CasC bundle, no time to solve this so when starting "exercise" controller Configuration as Code (CasC) -> Bundle must be None.
 Well have to manually add al the stuff.